UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 Wrong Test Booklet Series or Roll Number Encoding on OMR:

-- On exam day, carefully encode Test Booklet Series (A/B/C/D), Subject Code, and Roll Number in OMR circles using black ball pen.
+On exam day, carefully encode Test Booklet Series (A/B/C/D), Subject Code, and Roll Number in OMR circles using black ball pen.
+Mismatch leads to answer sheet invalid.

 Incorrect Course Preference Indication: